 - Eligibility criteria for this scheme: SC community + family income below double the poverty line (DPL – less than Rs.98000 for rural and less than Rs.120000 for urban candidates).

-- Established in 1997 and operating under the Ministry of Social Justice and Empowerment, NSKFDC works as an apex organisation for the all-around socio-economic upliftment of the Safai Karamcharis, Scavengers and their dependents all over India, through various loan and non-loan based schemes.
+- Established in 1997 and operating under the Ministry of Social Justice and Empowerment, NSKFDC works as an apex organization for the all-around socio-economic upliftment of the Safai Karamcharis, Scavengers, and their dependents all over India, through various loan and non-loan based schemes.

 - The scheme promotes economic development activities of the safai karamcharis.

 - It also promotes self-employment ventures for them.